-In addition to the sections required by the PAPPG ("Intellectual Merit," "Broader Impacts," and, if applicable, "Results from Prior NSF Support"), the Project Description must include the following separate sections, clearly labeled with the headings used below (i.e., "Transformative research," "Embedding innovation in real systems," and "Evaluation").
+In addition to the requirements specified in the PAPPG, the Project Description must include the following separate sections, clearly labeled with the headings used below (i.e., "Transformative research," "Embedding innovation in real systems," and "Evaluation").
 Proposals lacking one or more of these sections will be returned without review.